-A. Student Growth and Assessment Data
+A. Student Growth and Assessment Data- See Appendix D for Forms

 - 1. 20% of the annual year-end evaluation shall be based on student growth and assessment data or student learning objectives metrics. - 2.
 Student growth shall be measured by 2 or more of the following state provided, nationally normed, and/or locally adopted assessments that are aligned to state standards, or based on achievement of individualized education program goals. - a.
-State SGP - b.
-NWEA - c.
-Essential Standards - 3.
-Student growth measures may be administered between the second day of school and second Friday of May for purposes of evaluation.
+See Appendix D for measures and form. - 4.
+Similarly situated teachers are expected to collaboratively identify student growth measures approved by the evaluator or selected from a District approved menu of student growth measures.
+Each teacher needs to establish 2 or more student growth goals that impact 75% or more of their caseload.
+Teachers and/or teacher teams may select to establish SMART goals and/or SLO's to articulate expected student growth for each student growth measure. - 5.
+Student growth measures may be administered between the first day of school and the first Friday of May for purposes of evaluation.
 For each growth goal a minimum of a pre- and post-assessment will be administered for each student growth measure.
 The minimum duration of time for measuring growth is 12 weeks.
-Each teacher will submit their student growth goals as part of their growth plan in Pivot by the 3rd Thursday in September.
+Each teacher will submit their student growth goals as part of their growth plan in Pivot by the 3rd Friday in September.
 Teachers will add evidence of achievement to their approved growth plan in Pivot prior to mid- and end-of year post-inquiry conferences.
-(Evidence may include reflections, links to student achievement data, and/or files.) - 4.
+(Evidence may include reflections, links to student achievement data, and/or files.) - 6.
 The district may allow for exemption of student growth data for a particular pupil for a school year upon the recommendation of the evaluator conducting the year-end evaluation and approval of the superintendent.
-A teacher shall communicate the name(s) of any pupil(s) and reason for requested exemption within the "Evidence of Achievement" section of an approved growth plan prior to the mid- and/or end-of year inquiry conference, in order for a pupil's student growth data to be considered for exemption. - 5.
+A teacher shall communicate the name(s) of any pupil(s) and reason for requested exemption within the "Evidence of

+- Achievement" section of an approved growth plan prior to the mid- and/or end-of year inquiry conference, in order for a pupil's student growth data to be considered for exemption. - 7.
 The student growth rating for a teacher shall be based on the three most recent years of student growth and assessment data.
-If there is no student growth and assessment data available for a teacher for at least 3 school years, the annual year-end evaluation shall be based on all student growth and assessment data that are available for the teacher.

-6. Statistical analysis will be done through calculation of simple growth, tiered growth, growth to proficiency, student growth percentile, conditional growth percentile, and/or expected growth as recommended for the measure.
+If there is no student growth and assessment data available for a teacher for at least 3 school years, the annual year-end evaluation shall be based on all student growth and assessment data that are available for the teacher. - 8.
+Statistical analysis will be done through calculation of simple growth, tiered growth, growth to proficiency, student growth percentile, conditional growth percentile, and/or expected growth as recommended for the measure.
 To determine the student growth rating, the teacher and/or evaluator in consultation with the teacher will aggregate the from the past three years, or the data available for the identified growth measures.
 A Teacher's student growth rating will be based on their aggregate score defined for statistical analysis of the specific measure.